hjasaiwal114/Moksh/Contributing.md

 ```

-### Step 6 : Pull Request
+### Step 6: Pull Request

-- Go to your repository in browser and click on compare and pull requests.
+- Go to your repository in the browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.
 <img src="https://github.com/akshitagupta15june/Face-X/blob/master/.github/user/compare.jpeg">